 4.1.
 Technical assumptions.
-Our technical assumptions concern the four main ingredients of (RRM), namely (i) the regularity of f; (ii) the method's step-size sequence $\gamma_n$ ; (iii) the statistics of the surrogate gradients $\hat{v}n$ entering (RRM); and (iv) the ambient manifold $\mathcal{M}$ .
-Specifically, we will require the following:
+Our technical assumptions concern the three main ingredients of (RRM), namely (i) the method's step-size sequence γ_n ; (ii) the statistics of the surrogate gradients \hat{v}n entering (RRM); and (iii) the ambient manifold \mathcal{M} .
+Specifially, we will require the following: